avisikta17pal/global-energy-trends/README.md

 Note on Python version: use Python 3.11 for fastest, wheel-based installs on Streamlit Cloud.

 The app will:
-- Automatically download raw data into `data/raw/`
+- Automatically download raw data into `data/raw/` (unless you upload your own processed CSVs)
 - Process and cache a merged dataset into `data/processed/` (Parquet if available, else CSV)
 - Launch the dashboard at a local URL